Welcome to the Austin Genealogical Society

 Here’s how we do it:

-- Monthly Meetings: At our monthly member meetings we bring in an expert to showcase genealogical research methods and new technology.
+- Monthly Meetings: At our monthly member meeting, we bring in (or tap our membership for) an expert who showcases genealogical research methods and new technology.
 All presentations are designed to help our members become better genealogists.
+Meetings are free.

-- Visitors Are Welcome: Like the SIGs and classes, visitors are always welcome at our monthly meetings.
-After a visit we’re sure you’ll want to join AGS.
-So please come.
-And bring a friend!
+- Visitors are Welcome: Like the SIGs and classes, visitors are always welcome at our monthly meetings.
+After a visit, we’re sure you’ll want to join us.
+So please come, and bring a friend!